QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-Finally, we wish to bring the reader's attention to a more phenomenological set of hybrid approaches~\cite{Iancu:2014ava,Mukhopadhyay:2015smb,Kurkela:2018dku,Ecker:2018ucc} in which gravity is used to model the IR of a QFT and a weak coupling framework is put to work to represent the UV.
+Finally, we mention a more phenomenological set of hybrid approaches~\cite{Iancu:2014ava,Mukhopadhyay:2015smb,Kurkela:2018dku,Ecker:2018ucc} in which gravity is used to model the IR of a QFT and a weak coupling framework is put to work to represent the UV.
 Both frameworks are coupled to each other and predictions rely on a subtle interplay between the two combined models.
-Such a setting bears structural similarity to \cite{Gursoy:2007cb,Gursoy:2007er} discussed in the previous section.
-However it uses the gravitational description only where it can be trusted, the regime where the coupling constant is large.
+Such a setting bears structural similarity to \cite{Gursoy:2007cb,Gursoy:2007er}, as discussed in Sec.~\ref{sec.strongtransverse}.
+However it uses the gravitational description only where it can be trusted, which is the regime where the coupling constant is large.